huningxin/tf-community/rfcs/20210910-webnn-delegate.md

 * Do you expect changes to binary size / startup time / build time / test times?
 * Who will maintain this code?
 Is this code in its own buildable unit?
 Can this code be tested in its own?
 Is visibility suitably restricted to only a small API surface for others to use?

+The WebNN delegate build will be produced with a newly added Bazel BUILD rule (e.g. cc_library with name `webnn_delegate`).
+The build will compile WebNN delegate sources (e.g. `webnn_delegate.h` and `webnn_delegate.cc`).
+According to the current implementation of 10 ops, the compilation time is about a few seconds.
+And the size of WebAssembly binary is increased by about 20KB.
+With more ops are implemented, the binary size is expected to be increased by another dozen of KB.

+Proposal: The code would be maintained by TensorFlow.js Special Interest Group (SIG).

 ### Platforms and Environments
 * Platforms: does this work on all platforms supported by TensorFlow?
 If not, why is that ok?
 Will it work on embedded/mobile?
 Does it impact automatic code generation or mobile stripping tooling?
 Will it work with transformation tools?
 * Execution environments (Cloud services, accelerator hardware): what impact do you expect and how will you confirm?